You can find the publications of the Alamire Foundation in the overview below or in the webshop.

 The Journal of the Alamire Foundation, a scientific journal that appears twice a year since 2009.
 Its general editors are David Burn (KU Leuven), Katelijne Schiltz (Universität Regensburg, 2008‐2015) and Sarah Long (Michigan State University, 2015-), with Stratton Bull acting as coordinator for the Alamire Foundation.
 Quality control is assured by the general editors.
 They are supported by an editorial board and an advisory board that provides peer reviewing.
 Both boards are composed of leading academics in the field.

-Journal of the Alamire Foundation Volume 14 - No. 2 (Autumn, 2022): Rhythm in the Arts in the Late Middle Ages I
+Journal of the Alamire Foundation Volume 15 - No. 1 (Spring, 2023): Rhythm in the Arts in the Late Middle Ages II

 In 1994, the Alamire Foundation started the series Yearbook of the Alamire Foundation in partnership with Alamire Music Publishers.
 These yearbooks were essentially constructed around one or more musicological themes and contained the papers presented at the international colloquia organised by the Alamire Foundation.
 Thus they presented new research results that were immediately placed in a broader context.
 An international reviewing committee guaranteed the quality of the publications.
 In 2008, publication of the Yearbook of the Alamire Foundation was ceased in order to switch to the Journal of the Alamire Foundation.